thenorthstar/HaxBall-Public-Yellow-Bot/README.md

 ### Version 5
 * Optimization for **room.onPlayerChat** section
-* Path finder for the fastest route (coming soon).
+* Path finder for the fastest route.
+Is updated when a new record made.

 Image 2.1 (A player is trying to change their language)